KJWesthoff/295capstone-assembly/ORCHESTRATION.md

-# Parallel Scanning Orchestration
+# Microservice Scanning Orchestration

-This document provides a detailed technical explanation of how the VentiAPI Scanner orchestrates parallel scanning operations, including endpoint splitting, container management, and result aggregation.
+This document provides a detailed technical explanation of how the VentiAPI Scanner orchestrates parallel microservice scanning operations, including endpoint splitting, container management, and result aggregation.

 ## Overview